 What Is the Best Time To Eat Yams for Bodybuilding?

-The best time to eat yams for bodybuilding is pre-and post-workout as yams are high in carbs providing optimal fuel for your workout and promoting recovery.
-Since yams are high in fibre, slowing down the energy available, I recommend ~200g or less pre-workout.
-For meals not around your workout, opt for a ½ serving.
+The best time to eat yams for bodybuilding is pre-and post-workout, as yams are high in carbs, providing optimal fuel for your workout and promoting recovery.

 Are Yams Good for Gaining Weight?

-Yes, yams are good for gaining weight because they are a dense source of carbs meaning you can get more calories without the food taking up as much room in your stomach keeping you from feeling uncomfortably full.
-To further boost the calories top the yams with other low volume calorie sources like butter and honey.
+Yes, yams are good for gaining weight because they are a dense source of carbs, meaning you can get more calories without the food taking up as much room in your stomach, keeping you from feeling uncomfortably full.

 Why Do Bodybuilders Eat Yams?